ahgroup/DSAIDE/README.md

 ```r
 system.file("simulatorfunctions", package = "DSAIDE")
 ```
-See [the package vignette](https://rawgit.com/ahgroup/DSAIDE/master/inst/doc/DSAIDE.html) for more details on the different ways to use the package.
+See [the package vignette](https://ahgroup.github.io/DSAIDE/articles/DSAIDE.html) for more details on the different ways to use the package.
 You can get to the vignette by typing `vignette('DSAIDE')` at the `R` console.
 Also see [the DSAIDE publication in PLoS Comp Bio](https://doi.org/10.1371/journal.pcbi.1005642).

 ## Contributing to the package
-DSAIDE is built in a way that makes it (hopefully) easy for others to contribute new simulations/apps.
-The package contains a sub-folder called _/docsfordevelopers_ (in the locally installed version of the package, this folder is in the main package folder, on Github it is inside the _/inst_ folder).
-The documentation.md file in this folder explains the overall structure of the package and gives detailed instructions on how to create new apps.
+The package is built in a way that makes it (hopefully) easy for others to contribute new simulations/apps.
+To that end, the package contains a subfolder called _docsfordevelopers_, which provides information on how the apps are structured and how to add new ones.
+[This Markdown file, documentation.md,](https://github.com/ahgroup/DSAIDE/blob/master/inst/docsfordevelopers/documentation.md) provides further information.
 The information provided is meant to be detailed and complete enough to allow fairly easy development and contribution of new apps (or other enhancements) to the package.
-For any further questions, feel free to contact me via email or github.
+If you plan to develop new apps, or for any further questions, feel free to get in touch via email or github.

 ## Further information
 * I published a paper describing the package and how to use it which you can find and read [here](https://doi.org/10.1371/journal.pcbi.1005642).
 Also use this paper if you want to cite the package.
 * The vignette provides details about the different ways the package can be used.
-Currently the paper is probably better than the vignette, but in the future the vignette will be more up-to-date.
+The paper provides some more background and general information, while the vignette is more up-to-date.
 * The `documentation.md' file described above contains more information about the package structure.
 * For feedback, bug reports etc., file a github issue.
-* A 'companion' package to this one, called Dynamical Systems Approaches for Immune Respone Modeling (DSAIRM), focuses on models for analyzing with-host models.
+* A 'companion' package to this one, called Dynamical Systems Approaches for Immune Respone Modeling (DSAIRM), focuses on models for analyzing with-host infection dynamics.
 It has the same structure as DSAIDE.
-[See the DSAIRM Github site for more information.](https://github.com/ahgroup/DSAIRM)
+[See the DSAIRM site for more information.](https://ahgroup.github.io/DSAIRM)

 ## Contributors
-This R package is developed and maintained by [Andreas Handel](http://handelgroup.publichealth.uga.edu/).
+This R package is developed and maintained by [Andreas Handel](http://handelgroup.uga.edu/).
 The following individuals have made contributions to this package: Isaac Fung, Spencer Hall, Ben Listyg, Brian McKay, John Rossow, Sina Solaimanpour, Henok Woldu.